jgeraigery/SpotlightHelp/pages/ConnectReplication/replication_alarm_subscriptionfailure.md

 ---

-When this alarm occurs:

-1. Look at the Subscriptions grid on the Subscriptions page of the Activity drilldown to see which subscription failed.
+When this alarm occurs, turn to the **Activity drilldown \| Subscriptions page** to see which subscription failed.

-2. Look at the history of the agent involved.
-To do this:
+Look at the history of the agent involved:

-   1. Go to the Subscriptions grid on the Subscriptions page in the Activity drilldown.
+1. From the **Activity drilldown \| Subscription page**, select the affected subscription.
-   2. Select the affected subscription.
-Both sub-pages, Publisher \| Distributor and Distributor \| Subscriber, contain a Sessions grid.
+2. Both sub-pages, Publisher \| Distributor and Distributor \| Subscriber, contain a Sessions grid.
 3. Select a session in either of these grids, to see the information and error messages logged for that session.

-{% include tip.html content="You can configure this alarm to ignore certain values.You can also configure different thresholds for specific subscriptions." %}
+{% include tip.html content="You can configure this alarm to ignore certain values.
+You can also configure different thresholds for specific subscriptions.
+Use the Spotlight Client to **Configure \| Alarms**." %}

 {% include links.html %}